-With global warming and #zerowaste at the forefront of our minds in 2019, we’re all becoming increasingly aware of the environmental footprint we are leaving.
-The skincare industry, having avoided scrutiny for much of 2018, is becoming a focus for consumers demanding more transparency, authenticity and sustainability when it comes to their beauty routine.
+With global warming and #zerowaste at the forefront of our minds in 2020, we’re all becoming increasingly aware of the environmental footprint we are leaving.
+The skincare industry, having avoided scrutiny in the early 2000s, is becoming a focus for consumers demanding more transparency, authenticity and sustainability when it comes to their beauty routine.
 But where to start?

 At UpCircle, we’re restlessly determined to make skincare products that leave the planet better than we found it.
 We do things differently – and love sharing our ideas for making things better.

 So see below for our easy guide for assessing the sustainability of your skincare routine with easy swaps to ensure minimum environmental impact and maximum results!

 Your skin is the largest organ of your body and given it’s porous, it can absorb practically everything you put on it.
 If you wouldn’t put it in your mouth, we caution you from putting it on your skin.
 The increasing scrutiny around the ingredients we put our skin is a logical follow on from what we are eating.

 What’s our general rule of thumb?
 If you can’t pronounce an ingredient or do not recognise it, best to avoid.

 - Parabens (look for ingredients with the suffix “-paraben”) – usually used as preservatives, these mimic the actions of oestrogen in the body and can disrupt the endocrine (hormone) system.

 - Sodium Lauryl Sulfate (surfactant and foaming agent) – often derived from palm oil or petroleum and known as a skin and eye irritant.
 Depending on the manufacturing process, it may be contaminated with toxic manufacturing impurities such as 1,4-dioxane - a suspected carcinogen which easily penetrates the skin.